mebrett/msources/ViU/3888/ViU3888_misc.md

 Img 36-37 Letter of introduction from Capper Perkins Co of Birmingham for Mr. Gros of St. Petersburg.

 Img 38-39.
 1797 December 30

+Imgs 46- 49: William Dangerfield to James Maury, Jan 26, 1798.
+Boucher's book; Maury had asked for D's opinion and D is uncertain whether he was asking viz Washington or more generally.